Last updated on 1 February 2021

 - Breast or nipple pain

-- Nipple retraction (turning inwards)
+- Nipple retraction (turning or being pulled inwards)

 - Redness, scaliness, or thickening of the nipple or breast skin